Interested in starting an LLC in Kentucky?

 There may be times when you want to use a name other than your LLC's legal name.

-As with other states, Kentucky requires every new LLC to appoint a registered agent.
+As with other states, Kentucky requires every LLC to appoint a registered agent.

 Generally, businesses don’t want a process server showing up at the registered office address.
-Also, a designated agent must have someone available during normal business hours to receive mail and papers.
+Also, a designated agent must be available during normal business hours to receive mail and papers.
 Not all businesses can be available during those times.

 The Articles of Organization is the legal document that creates your LLC in Kentucky.